-Message: In the past 10 years have witnessed a dramatic The new family medicine residency positions created in the 1990's came in an era when organized health care delivery systems were envisioned that needed family physicians desperately, substantially exceed the demand of US medical students now.
+Message: The new family medicine residency positions created in the 1990's, an era when organized health care delivery systems were envisioned that desperately needed family physicians, substantially exceed the demand of US medical students now.
 There are many ways to look at this situation, one of which is to seize the current period when expansion is not necessary as an opportunity to revise family medicine residency training, i.e. a moment to turn hard on quality rather than quantity.